sdbs-uni-p/vldb25-dbms-live-patching/patch-crawler/README.md

 ./do-all-mariadb
 ```

+### Commits

+The directory `~/dbms-live-patching/commits/paper/` contains the commit lists that we have crawled.
+Please note, the commits in `mariadb.commits.success.wfpatch.perf.paper` were selected manually from `mariadb.commits.success.wfpatch.perf.original` by checking each commit individually.

+### 0. Preparation

 For the detailed steps, we make use of the following variable to specify the directory in which the list of live patchable commits is stored:

 ```
 export RESULT_DIR=~/dbms-live-patching/commits/reproduction
 ```

-### Commits

-The directory `~/dbms-live-patching/commits/paper/` contains the commit lists that we have crawled.
-Please note, the commits in `mariadb.commits.success.wfpatch.perf.paper` were selected manually from `mariadb.commits.success.wfpatch.perf.original` by checking each commit individually.

 ### 1. Find commits patchable via Kpatch